Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2EiZU9aWekQ.md

 ### Transcript

-> can you add trucks that carry liquids i don't know i'll put them on the q a side
+> can you add trucks that carry liquids I don't know I'll put them on the q a side